BetterWorks/django-impersonate/README.rst

 impersonate another user.
 If this is not present it will check for the LOGIN_REDIRECT_URL setting and fall back to '/' if neither is present.
 Value should be a string containing the redirect path.

+    IMPERSONATE_USE_HTTP_REFERER

+If this is set to True, then the app will attempt to be redirect you to the URL you were at when the impersonation began once you have _stopped_ the impersonation.
+For example, if you were at the url '/foo/bar/' when you began impersonating a user, once you end the impersonation, you will be redirected back to '/foo/bar/' instead of the value in IMPERSONATE_REDIRECT_URL.

+Value should be a boolean (True/False), defaults to False

     IMPERSONATE_PAGINATE_COUNT